 Tiger Barbs are not exceptionally difficult to care for provided their water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

-The Tiger Barb is a species that will swim in all parts of the tank, but prefers to swim in open areas in the middle.
-Since their maximum size is less than 3 inches, a school will need at least a 15 gallon aquarium.
-However because they are very active swimmers it is better to have a tank that is 30 inches long and 30 gallons or more.
+The Tiger Barb will swim in all parts of the tank but prefers to swim in open areas in the middle.
+Since their maximum size is less than 3 inches, a school will need at least a 15-gallon aquarium.
+However, these very active swimmers will do much better in a tank that is 30 inches long and 30 gallons or more.
 Provide good filtration and do regular water changes.
-Additionally, the tank should be covered as these fish may jump.
+Additionally, keep the tank covered as these fish may jump.

-These fish will do best and are most effectively displayed in tanks which simulate their natural habitat.
-As with most of the barb species they are most at home in well planted aquariums.
+These fish will do best and are most effectively displayed in tanks that simulate their natural habitat.
+As with most of the barb species, they are most at home in well-planted aquariums.
 They also need stretches of open swimming areas.
 Along with the plants, a sandy substrate and bog wood will echo their native habitat.
 An efficient filter and good water movement are needed for the male fishes to develop their coloration.

 Minimum Tank Size: 15 gal (57 L)

 Temperature: 68.0 to 79.0° F (20.0 to 26.1° C)